-An easy cold spinach dip that is made without mayo and with cream cheese!
+An easy creamy spinach dip that is made without mayo and with cream cheese!
 It is one of my top party dips and so easy to whip up.
 I like to make it ahead of time and then add it to a freshly cut bread bowl when guests arrive!

 Cold Spinach Dip With Cream Cheese (no mayo!)

 That’s all you need to make this cold spinach dip!
 And maybe some hungry bodies!

 It’s one of those recipes that you’ll want to whip up again and again!